henck/imagefs/README.md

 ### Removing files

-You can remove files from the virtual image using imagefs.
+You can also remove files from the virtual image using imagefs.
 This works exactly the same as on a normal diskette under DOS or Windows; the FAT table is updated to reflect the removal of the files.
 The syntax is:

     imagefs.exe <r/remove> <image file name> <file> [more files]